 Spoiler alert: the best red commons in Amonkhet Remastered draft aren’t very diverse.
 We’re starting off with one mana removal spell that deals with over half of creatures in the format.

-Because the format will be aggressive, the cheap mana cost matters a lot and Spray is the best red common, so pick them highly.
+Because the format is aggressive, the cheap mana cost matters a lot and Spray is the best red common, so pick them highly.
 Honestly, it might even be the best common overall.

 2. Open Fire